rwb/c621/README.md

 * Scientists must attend to the properties of the estimators they use for describing phenomena and developing inferences.
 * When we conduct a statistical analysis we are usually doing one of the following things: (1) point estimation; (2) interval estimation; and/or (3) hypothesis testing.
 * It is natural to be concerned with how accurately we are performing these tasks.
-* To motivate this discussion, let's consider the case of a normally distributed random variable for a large population.
+* To motivate this discussion, let's consider the case of a normally distributed random variable, *y*, for a large population.
-* This generates the population distribution:
+* This generates the population distribution of y (mean of about 100 and a standard deviation of about 10):

 ```R
 set.seed(1)